Paul Castellano's house

 On one side, there were Castellano and his loyalists.
 On the other side were Dellacroce and his protege, John Gotti.

-When Dellacroce passed away from cancer in 1985, Castellano did not go to his wake.
+When Dellacroce died of cancer in 1985, Castellano did not go to his wake.
 This angered Gotti and the rest of Dellacroce's followers.
-To them, his refusal to attend was a slap in the face.
+In their eyes, his refusal to attend was a slap in the face.

-By that point, tensions between the two sides had been simmering for a while.
+By that point, tensions between the two sides had been simmering for some time.

 Castellano had recently learned that Gotti and his crew were disobeying his orders by selling heroin.
 There was also an ongoing dispute between the two parties over money.